pranjaldatta/Weather-App/README.md

 # Weather App

 The App was built using Node.js, React & Express.
-The app is in accordance with FreeCodeCamp's take home challenge .
+The app is in accordance with FreeCodeCamp's take home challenge.

 Pre-requisites : A version of Node.js installed